athena-labz/athena/README.md

 * Publisher: A public key hash identifying the person who created this service
 * Title: A string with a brief description about what the contract is about
 * Description: A string with a more in-depth picture about the service
-* Price: What the client will need to pay in case everything goes well (can be 0 in cases which are not exactly a gig)
 * Trust: The amount of DSET tokens that will be hold to act as a guarantee in case one of the parties does not follow the rules
+* ContractType: A data type that will indicate of what type this contract is and the specific parameters.
+It can be `Constant`, which takes no argument or `OneTime`, which takes a `Value` indicating the price and a `POSIXTime` indicating the deadline.

 Finally, the contract is only "officiated" if it receives a SIG token from the service provider.
 This can be done by consuming the user "account" UTxO provided that the data contains the five essential components.